Genesis Credit Management Harassment?

 Debts have a huge impact on people’s finances and their minds.
 The emotional and financial burden of dealing with debt collection can be overwhelming, causing stress and uncertainty.
 When people get into debt, a lot of things follow; anxiety, fear, confusion, and being contacted by third-party debt collectors like Genesis Credit Management.
 If you’re in debt and are now receiving debt collection calls from Genesis Credit Management asking you to pay up, you should know that they are only doing their job.
 On the other hand, if they are beginning to harass and threaten you, they are violating your rights as a consumer and you should ask them to stop, and if they don’t, you are permitted to take legal action against them.
 How you respond to being contacted by debt collectors is crucial to protecting your rights and avoiding further issues.

-It is to prevent the harassment of consumers by debt collectors that the federal government added the Federal Debt Collection Practices Act (FDCPA) to the Consumer Protection Act in 1978.
+It is to prevent the harassment of consumers by debt collectors that the federal government added the Fair Debt Collection Practices Act (FDCPA) to the Consumer Protection Act in 1978.
 The act was a commendable step taken to protect consumers from the abusive collection activities and deceptive strategies being used to intimidate and coerce them into paying off a debt by several debt collection agencies.
 Managing communication with debt collectors is essential to ensure your rights are respected and to avoid escalation.

 Debt collectors who do not wish to have a lawsuit filed against them must act in accordance with the FDCPA (Fair Debt Collection Practices Act), which protects the rights of consumers in the context of debt collection.
 Genesis Credit Management is acting as an intermediary between the creditor and the debtor.
 The Fair Debt Collection Practices Act makes provisions for consumers to receive compensations for the violation of their rights.
 Under the FDCPA, consumers can be awarded up to $1000 and at times have the entire sum of their debt waved.